OpenSisma/opensisma.github.io/Documentation.md

 Some columns of the original datasets have been dropped or modified according to our research purpose.
 More specifically:
 - We dropped the columns "ANNOSCOLASTICO", SEZIONE", "CODICECRITERIO", "MOTIVAZIONEPUNTEGGIOSCUOLA" in D2, D3, D11, D12; for D4 we just kept the school code.
-- We added the number of schools that have emerged from our data, using a pandas pivot table function;
+- We added the number of schools for each municipality that have emerged from our data, using a pandas pivot table function;
-- We modified the school score ("PUNTEGGIOSCUOLA" column) of D2, D3, D11, D12 according to the number of schools, so our final school score is an average;
+- We modified the school score ("PUNTEGGIOSCUOLA" column) of D2, D3, D11, D12, so our final school score is an average;
 - We kept the count of missing safety certificates only.

 #### Entrepreneurship mashed-up dataset